 - You need a durable option that resists staining over time

-Your Veneer Options
+Your Veneer Options in Charleston

 Composite Resin Veneers

 Composite resin veneers are crafted using tooth-colored resin applied directly to your teeth.
 This involves sculpting the resin layer by layer, bonding it securely to the tooth’s surface, and shaping it for a seamless, natural appearance.
 The resin hardens under a special curing light, creating a durable shell that mimics natural enamel.
-While not as stain-resistant as porcelain, composite resin veneers are an excellent choice for quick smile improvements.
+While not as stain-resistant as porcelain, composite resin dental veneers in Charleston are an excellent choice for quick smile improvements.

 Porcelain Veneers